monroyminerodiego/UPY/ReadMe.md

 # UPY (Universidad Politécnica de Yucatán) - Personal Repository

 ## Description
-There are multiple purposes for this repository, which are:
+There are multiple purposes for this repository, which include:
 - Have a public documentation of all the lessons / tasks / projects that I'm making during my carrer.
 - Have a repository where my team and I can work for doing our task / projects.
 - Share the knowledge to anyone who wants to learn more about "Data Science Engineering".